shadowga/website/_docs/1/d-contributing.md

 ### After donating
 Donations are processed manually and it usually takes us a few hours to check them.
-If you've already made a donation and haven't been rewarded yet, please let us know!
-Just contact us with your transaction ID (from an account or confirmation message) and we'll get you fixed up.
+If you haven't received your role yet, contact the server owner with your transaction ID (from an account or confirmation message) and we'll get you fixed up.

 ## Branding
 To assure quality and consistency, we have some guidelines for the usage of our content.